gtrabanco/dotfiles/README.md

   <h4>(gtrabanco fork, beta version)</h4>
 </div>

+## About this and any other dotfiles

+Dotfiles are not meant to be cloned and used as template repository.
+Dotfiles content are personal configuration that probably does not fit to you.
+This is just and advert, see, click a start, learn and copy.

+Feel free to use (issues)[issues] to ask something, report a bug, make a correction in any code or whatever you want to say, ask or teach.
+I will reply, be sure about it.

 ## About this dotfiles

 This requieres a newer version than official DOTLY version which is in [my fork](https://github.com/gtrabanco/dotly).